ECONOMY WATCH

 after a good run

-From January 2012 through October 2024, U.S. employment has increased by 19.3% — with 159.0 million non-farm jobs nationwide as of this most recent month.
-For the month of October just passed, the U.S. added only 12,000 net new jobs (seasonally adjusted).
-This is the poorest job growth performance since December 2020, in part due to a Boeing machinists strike now settled.
-However, October’s performance also represents a further indicator in recent months of a weakening U.S. economy.
+From January 2012 through November 2024, U.S. employment has increased by 19.5% — with 159.3 million non-farm jobs nationwide as of this most recent month.
+For the month of November just passed, the U.S. added a surprisingly strong 227,000 net new jobs (seasonally adjusted).
+This represents a better then expected performance as compared with the rather dismal 36,000 job gain the prior month of October.

-Total seasonally adjusted non-farm employment is now 4.4% above pre-pandemic job estimates.
-However, as illustrated by the above graph, U.S. employment is about 4.3 million jobs below the longer-term trend-line suggested by the pre-pandemic experience of 2012 to early 2020.
-After rapid catch up in the immediate aftermath of the pandemic, closing the remaining gap is now proving to be more elusive — as the gap between trend and actual has widened from a 3.9 million job deficiency in July to the 4.3 million gap indicated as of this October.
+Total seasonally adjusted non-farm employment is now 4.6% above pre-pandemic job estimates.
+However, as illustrated by the above graph, U.S. employment remains about 4.2 million jobs below the longer-term trend-line suggested by the pre-pandemic experience of 2012 to early 2020.
+After rapid catch up in the immediate aftermath of the pandemic, closing the remaining gap is now proving to be continuing elusive.

 LABOR FORCE PARTICIPATION